aksommerville/fullmoon4/README.md

 - [x] Crow: How to decide on target location? see src/app/fmn_secrets.c
 - [x] Map gamepads necessary for demo (mind that they will be different per browser and os).
 - - [x] And configurable mapping.
 Awkward to ask people to test the demo when they can't configure input!
-- [ ] UI for saved game management.
-- [ ] Chrome Linux, I get 1-pixel artifacts when scaled up.
+- [x] Chrome Linux, I get 1-pixel artifacts when scaled up.
 Visible when the violin chart is up.
 - - Would it help to scale up only by integers?
 That's probably a good idea in any case.
 - - We're using straight `object-fit:contain` on a canvas that fills the entire available space.
 Will be tricky.
 - [ ] Finalize sound effects.